Non-genuine Windows Copy

 Add new device posture policy

-The Add new device policy to Windows dialog appears.
+Coro displays the Add new device policy to Windows dialog.

 The Non-genuine Windows Copy device policy is currently supported for Windows devices.